-Money is a good idea to gift teens when you do not really find something appropriate in the gift shops.
+Money is a good idea to gift teens when you don't find a suitable gift.
 Yet, there are many who feel gifting money does not really seem a very nice option, as it does not look personalized.
 However, there are many creative ways to give it a personal touch.
 It also removes that initial awkward feeling one gets while gifting money for any occasion.

 Creative and Fun Ways to Gift Money

-- Buy a tiny piggy bank or any such fun gift that has a combination lock.
+Buy a tiny piggy bank or any such fun gift that has a combination lock.
 Place the money inside this, and wrap it up.
 Gifting a piggy bank that has a combination lock will also teach the recipient the importance of saving money.
 This idea can be specially useful for little ones

 A treasure hunt will work well with teens.
 Mark particular areas around the house and leave clues.
 Once you give the recipient the first clue, he/she will have a fun time solving the puzzle.
 Finding money once the last clue has been resolved will add to the excitement and take away the otherwise 'drab feeling' of receiving money as a gift.